 I’m afraid I can’t offer personal assistance about each deal, however, I encourage you to leave a friendly comment on the appropriate post; my readers are great about responding to each other’s questions.
 (Back to top.)

 What’s the best way to let you know about a deal I found?

 If you find a great deal that you think I’d be interested in posting, please pass it along.
 Many of the deals you see posted were first discovered by a reader.
 To submit your deal, just use the contact form.
 (Back to top.)

 I’d like to submit a guest post.
 How do I go about doing that?

 If you have a great idea for a guest post you’d like to write for MoneySavingMom.com, I’d love to hear from you.
 Please send me a pitch here and I’ll definitely be glad to consider it.
 Please note that I am only accepting original submissions at this time.
 (Back to top.)

 Why did you delete my comment?

 I moderate comments on my blog for one reason–to keep MoneySavingMom.com an upbeat and encouraging blog.
 Comments I deem to be rude or sharply critical, questioning another commentor’s ethics, harshly criticizing the author of a post or another commentor, those that could very easily spark a firestorm of debate on couponing ethics or which appear to be left solely for the purpose of advertising will very likely be deleted.

 Yes, I know I sometimes upset or offend people by taking this hard stance on comments, however, there’s enough negativity and infighting in the world without this blog contributing to it, so I’ve decided to do something different and keep things positive here.
-I hope you’ll be kind enough to understand and accept this.
-If not, you are more than welcome to find another blog more suited to your tastes; I won’t be offended.
+Thanks so much for your understanding!
 (Back to top.)